jimmelman/markdown-cv/index.md

 Senior analyst/programmer role on the iCap (Integrated Customer Administration and Provisioning) product.

-6 week release cycles

 Highlights include the opportunity to travel to Tanzania and the Democratic Republic of Congo to oversee upgrades.

-Received “Top Performer for 2007” at the company awards night.

 Oracle RDBMS, Oracle Designer, SQL, PL/SQL, Java